AugurProject/augur.js-docs/source/version2/includes/_callAPI.md

 * **`p`** (Object) Parameters object.
     * **`p.tx`** (Object) Object containing details about how this function call should be made.
-        * **`p.tx.to`** (string) Ethereum contract address of the Fee Window on which to call this function, as a 20-byte hexadecimal string.
+        * **`p.tx.to`** (string) Ethereum contract address of the Dispute Window on which to call this function, as a 20-byte hexadecimal string.
 * **`callback`** (function) &lt;optional> Called after the function's result has been retrieved.

 #### **Returns:**

-* (string) Number of Markets Reported as Invalid in the Fee Window, as a stringified unsigned integer.
+* (string) Number of Markets Reported as Invalid in the Dispute Window, as a stringified unsigned integer.

 ### augur.api.DisputeWindow.getNumMarkets(p, callback)